-The front of your new radio is a dimensionally exact copy of the original, so it will install the same way that the original radio did.
 The radio is much smaller when viewed from the back than the original was, so the original mounting bracket won't fit.
 Included with your radio is a 9 inch Backstrap that can be easily cut and bent to any shape or size.
-It is intended to bolt to the 1⁄2 -20 lug on the back of the radio near the antenna jack and to the dash brace where the original bracket was attached.
+It is intended to bolt to the 1/4 -20 lug on the back of the radio near the antenna jack and to the dash brace where the original bracket was attached.
 Where the radio only mounts in a plastic dash, this strap is necessary to provide a good ground for the radio.
 The strap will also support the radio while taking some of the stress off of the control shafts.